erlang-ls/erlang_ls/SPAWNFEST.md

 * Do not start dispatchers in DAP mode
 * Pass DAP Methods Handler as a parameter
 * Add and document dap-erlang (including IO tweaks)
+* Evaluate the "Run in terminal" in addition to "Launch"

 # Upstream contributions